Check Out Our No-Filter Selfie

 You can post as many projects as you like: nobody will check how many of them are really active.

-After the estimate, you can painfully find out that the dev prices don’t fit into the planned budget.
+After the estimate, you can learn that the dev prices don’t fit into the planned budget.

 The Codeable clients can rate their devs without any explanations, so you’ll never know who is to blame for that one star — the unsatisfactory quality or the employers’ blues.